fiso64/slsk-batchdl/README.md

                                  both search result and track title or in neither of the two.

   -s --skip-existing             Skip if a track matching file conditions is found in the
-                                 output folder or your music library (if provided) --skip-mode <mode>             name: Use only filenames to check if a track exists name-precise (default): Use filenames and check conditions
+                                 output folder or your music library (if provided) --skip-mode <mode>             Sets the way the program checks if a track exists
+                                 name: Use only filenames
+                                 name-precise (default): Use filenames and check conditions
                                  tag: Use file tags (slower)
-                                 tag-precise: Use file tags and check file conditions --music-dir <path>             Specify to skip downloading tracks found in a music library Use with --skip-existing --skip-not-found               Skip searching for tracks that weren't found on Soulseek during the last run.
+                                 tag-precise: Use file tags and check file conditions --music-dir <path>             Specify to skip downloading tracks found in a music library use with --skip-existing --skip-not-found               Skip searching for tracks that weren't found on Soulseek during the last run.
   --remove-ft                    Remove "ft." or "feat." and everything after from the